Black Culture

 Centering Black Youth as Cultural Producers,

-Knowledge Creators, and Architects of Popular Culture
+Knowledge Creators, and World Builders

 Join us at Toronto Metropolitan University (TMU) for a research-driven and community-centred exploration of Black youth excellence, creativity, and resistance through popular culture.